-Compliance Inspection Is No Game With Virtual Reality Showcase For Lifting Inspection Software
+Compliance Inspection Offers Virtual Reality Showcase for Lifting Inspection Software

 Monday November 21, 2016

-Scottish software innovation company, Motion Software is bringing technology usually seen in the computer gaming industry to the inspection and compliance sector.
+Motion is bringing technology usually seen in the computer gaming industry to the inspection and compliance sector.

-The firm will demonstrate how virtual reality (VR) can be used to deliver significant benefits to companies which use lifting equipment across various industries, including oil and gas, renewables, construction, transport, farming and food and drink, when it exhibits at the LiftEx 2016 exhibition and conference, in Aberdeen, tomorrow.
+Motion Software will demonstrate how virtual reality (VR) can be used to deliver significant benefits to companies which use lifting equipment across various industries, including oil and gas, renewables, construction, transport, farming and food and drink, when we exhibit at the LiftEx 2016 exhibition and conference, in Aberdeen on 23rd and 24th November.

 He said: “We’ve seen how new technology is transforming the inspection and compliance sector.
 In an industry where there can be no room for error, a digital approach is driving up standards and reducing the time from inspection to report.

-The company will be showcasing both the VR pod and its Kinetic Enterprise software on stand 86 at LiftEx 2016, which takes place at the Aberdeen Exhibition and Conference Centre, tomorrow, 23 November and Thursday, 24 November.
-The exhibition and conference is organised by Lifting Equipment and Engineers Association (LEEA).
+We will be showcasing both the VR pod and its Kinetic Enterprise software on stand 86 at LiftEx 2016, which takes place at the Aberdeen Exhibition and Conference Centre, tomorrow, 23 November and Thursday, 24 November.
+The exhibition is organised by Lifting Equipment and Engineers Association (LEEA).